 Because clinical trials are conducted under widely varying conditions, adverse reaction rates observed in the clinical trials of a drug cannot be directly compared to rates in the clinical trials of another drug and may not reflect the rates observed in clinical practice.

-Erivedge capsule was administered as monotherapy at doses ≥ 150 mg orally daily in four open-label, uncontrolled, dose-ranging or fixed single dose clinical trials enrolling a total of 138 patients with advanced basal cell carcinoma (BCC).
-The median age of these patients was 61 years (range 21 to 101), 100% were White (including Hispanics), and 64% were male.
-The median duration of treatment was approximately 10 months (305 days; range 0.7 to 36 months); 111 patients received Erivedge for 6 months or longer.
+The safety data described below reflect exposure to Erivedge in 138 patients with advanced basal cell carcinoma (BCC) who received Erivedge at doses ≥ 150 mg orally daily in four open-label, uncontrolled, dose-ranging or fixed single dose clinical trials [Study SHH3925g, SHH4437g, SHH4476g and SHH4610g].
+The median age of these patients was 61 years (range 21 to 101 years), 100% were White (including Hispanics), and 64% were male.
+The median duration of treatment was approximately 10 months (range 21 days to 36 months); 111 patients received Erivedge for 6 months or longer.

 The most common adverse reactions (≥ 10%) were muscle spasms, alopecia, dysgeusia, weight loss, fatigue, nausea, diarrhea, decreased appetite, constipation, arthralgias, vomiting, and ageusia (Table 1).